 According to Van Beveren et al. (2014), the recent decrease in abundance of small pelagic fishes in the Gulf of Lions was related to slower growth and the disappearance of older individuals rather than to a decrease in the recruitment strength or overfishing.
 As growth and condition decreased, the authors proposed that the current decline in sardine biomass could be due to qualitative and/or quantitative modifications in the planktonic production (i.e. a bottom-up control) or mass mortalities of adults due to an epidemic disease (Van Beveren et al., 2014).
-This is further supported by the findings of a recent study where wild sardines initially in poor condition recovered when taken to experimental stations and fed properly, suggesting that the decrease in body condition was not related to selective processes (Saraux et al., 2019)(Lloret-Lloret et al., 2022).
-It has been observed that the spatial differences of the feeding ecology of adult sardines might affect their lipid composition, and also the fatty acid reserves transferred to their progeny (Garrido et al., 2007, 2008), with direct implications on their condition.
+This is further supported by the findings of recent studies where the decrease in body condition was not related to selective processes (Saraux et al., 2019), with spatial-seasonal factors at local scales being pivotal (Lloret-Lloret et al., 2022).
+It has also been observed that the spatial differences of the feeding ecology of adult sardines might affect their lipid composition, and also the fatty acid reserves transferred to their progeny (Garrido et al., 2007, 2008), with direct implications on their condition.
 Such phenotypic differences are not always in line with observed genetic divergence, as in the case of sardines off Moroccan coasts (Atarhouch et al., 2006; 2007) that were also attributed to responses to local environmental variables.
 Unfortunately, the quality of the food was not directly included in our analysis due to the lack of variables to consider and no conclusions on the matter can be drawn.

 Overall, observed responses to local environments comply with the environmental conditions prevailing in those areas and their deterioration (Ramírez et al., 2021).
-According to the marine regionalization of Zhao & Costello (2019), the Mediterranean Sea is occupied by five “ecosystems” (ecosystem defined as “an enduring, spatially bounded environment where biological and energy interactions are greater within than with other ecosystems”), three of which are present in the study area i.e. Ecosystems 4, 7 and 8.
-Ecosystem 7 is distributed throughout the Mediterranean and varies little between winter (December-February) and summer (June-August) with main characteristics of high calcite and PAR in shallow waters in summer and high calcite, and weak wind during winter.
-Ecosystem 4 occupies the northern areas of our sampling sites i.e., between Balearic Islands and Sardinia only during winter with main characteristics the low PAR, strong wave, wind, high dissolved oxygen, nutrients and utilized oxygen.
-Ecosystem 8, on the other hand, occupies the southern areas of our sampling sites i.e., south of the Balearics only during summer with high PAR as its main characteristic.
-The presence of these ecosystems in the study area signifies extreme changes in PAR, waves and wind in the northern sites (i.e., GSA07a, GSA07b and GSA06a) with consequent effects on productivity and temperature especially during the reproductive period.
+According to the marine regionalization of Zhao & Costello (2019), the Mediterranean Sea is occupied by five “ecosystems” (defined as “an enduring, spatially bounded environment where biological and energy interactions are greater within than with other ecosystems”), three of which are present in the study area (Ecosystems 4, 7 and 8).
+The presence of these ecosystems in the study area signifies extreme changes in PAR, waves and wind in the northern sites (i.e., GSA07a, GSA07b and GSA06a) during winter (December-February) and high PAR during summer (June-August) at the southern sites with consequent effects on productivity and temperature especially during the reproductive period.
 The above, coupled with rapid changes in temperature (Ramírez et al., 2018, 2021), could be held responsible for such differences in physical conditions between the north and the south that might be reinforced by periods of lower connectivity with areas submitted to milder pressures of extreme environmental variability and where healthier fishes are found such as GSA06c sampling site (as in European hake, Hidalgo et al., 2019).
 These intensively fluctuating conditions constrain species either to tolerate such variation, adjust their activity, growth and reproduction in response to seasons or evolve into distinct biogeographic assemblages within tropical ecosystems (as Ecosystem 7), where ecosystem boundaries are more spatially stable (Zhao & Costello, 2019).

 Conclusions